Thursday, November 29, 2018

 Special relativity and M-theory respectively suggest time travel at swifter than the speed of light and at mix-ups of curved, warped seven-dimensional and flat, four-dimensional space-times.

-Phenomenon of gravitational lensing involves distortion of light from background galaxies by a nearer galaxy cluster's gravitational field warping of space-time; gravitational lensing by Abell 370, a galaxy cluster located 5 billion light years away, manifests as arcs and streaks of background galaxies' stretched images; image credit NASA, ESA/Hubble, HST Frontier Fields: European Space Agency (europeanspaceagency), CC BY SA 2.0, via Flickr
+Phenomenon of gravitational lensing involves distortion of light from background galaxies by a nearer galaxy cluster's gravitational field warping of space-time; gravitational lensing by Abell 370, a galaxy cluster located 5 billion light years away, manifests as arcs and streaks of background galaxies' stretched images; image credit NASA, ESA/Hubble, HST Frontier Fields: European Space Agency (europeanspaceagency), CC BY SA 2.0 Generic, via Flickr

 Acknowledgment